 An example of a service owner is the IT Comms Services Manager or Network Manager.
 This is an example of a role that has multiple services to manage and is likely to have a team of specialists working with them.

 As service owner for all of the comms channels within the business, this manager must ensure that these channels are fulfilling business requirements and will need to work hard to keep them up-to-date and relevant as the business’ needs change over time.
 Any issues related to any of the comms channels will be directed to the service owner who will need to work with their team to resolve (the issues).

 The full accountabilities of a service owner are similar to that of a process owner in that they must look after any changes, identify and implement improvements (to the service), and communicate when needed to make people aware of what’s happening (with the service).
 They also need to regularly review and audit their service to stay up to date with business needs and remain compliant with both internal and external requirements.

-Hopefully this overview has given you an idea of the four generic types of role available within ITIL and ITSM.
+Hopefully, this overview has given you an idea of the four generic types of roles available within ITIL and ITSM.
 If you want to understand more, please let us know in the comments.